-47. An authorisation under Part II of the Act will provide lawful authority for a public authority to carry out surveillance.
+Public authority to carry out surveillance.
 Public authorities are strongly recommended to seek an authorisation where the surveillance is likely to interfere with a person's Article 8 right to privacy by obtaining private information about that person.
 There is a great likelihood of risk if you are carrying out observations around a person's home.
 The Head of Legal and Democratic Services who is the Monitoring Officer for RIPA is authorised by the Council to oversee all RIPA use/processes within the Council and maintain the Central Record of Authorisations for the purpose of RIPA.
 He will receive and retain originals of all RIPA applications, authorisations, renewals, reviews and cancellations, and to maintain these in a central file.
 The list of authorised officers is attached as Appendix 1.
 If a Director or Head of Service wishes to add, delete or substitute a post s/he must make a formal request to the Head of Legal and Democratic Services for consideration.
 The Monitoring Officer will oversee the RIPA process on behalf of the Council.

-48. Private information is a broad term and can include aspects of private life such as gender identification, name, sexual orientation and sexual life.
+48.56.
+Private information is a broad term and can include aspects of private life such as gender identification, name, sexual orientation and sexual life.
 It can also cover interaction with others in the outside world (and not restricted to private premises), and may include activities of a professional or business nature (Perry v United Kingdom).

-49.Ideally the Authorising Officer should not be responsible for authorising a CHIS in connection with their own activities, i.e. those operations or investigations in which they are directly involved or for which they have direct responsibility.
+49.57.
+Ideally the Authorising Officer should not be responsible for authorising a CHIS in connection with their own activities, i.e. those operations or investigations in which they are directly involved or for which they have direct responsibility.
 If this is unavoidable it should be highlighted in the central record.